tcampbell01/Asymptotic-Analysis/To do to catch up.md

 - [ ] Week 9 Random Variables in zybooks
 - [ ] Week 9 conditional probability in zyBooks
 - [ ] Week 9 Probability Basics in zyBooks
-- [ ] Week 7: Permutations and Combinations in zyBooks

 ## In Progress